Package Leaflet: Information for the User

 If you take more Insucor than you should

-If you have accidentally taken an overdose of this medication, consultimmediatelyyour doctor or pharmacist or call the Toxicological Information Service, phone 91 562 04 20 indicating the medication and the amount taken.
-The symptoms and signs reported most frequently with an overdose are related to a very slow heart rate (bradycardia), low blood pressure with possible fainting (hypotension), difficulty breathing such as in asthma (bronchospasm), and acute heart failure.
+If you have accidentally taken an overdose of this medicine, consult your doctor or pharmacist immediatelyor call the Toxicology Information Service, telephone 91 562 04 20, indicating the medicine and the amount taken.
+The symptoms and signs most frequently reported in an overdose are related to very slow heart rate (bradycardia), low blood pressure with possible fainting (hypotension), difficulty breathing such as in asthma (bronchospasm) and acute heart failure.

 You can take activated charcoal (available at your pharmacy) while waiting for your doctor to arrive.